piratefsh/piratefsh.github.io/_posts/2017-05-24-daily-learnings-holts-how-children-fail.markdown

 ---
-title: 'Daily Learnings: Corner of heart-to-hearts and Holt's "How Children Fail"'
+title: 'Daily Learnings: Corner of heart-to-hearts and How Children Fail'
 layout: post
 ---

-![Les valeurs personnelles by René Magritte](http://i.imgur.com/Sau7aDD.jpg) _Serendipituous encounter of Les valeurs personnelles by René Magritte at SF MoMA.
+![Les valeurs personnelles by René Magritte](http://i.imgur.com/Sau7aDD.jpg)

+_Serendipituous encounter of Les valeurs personnelles by René Magritte at SF MoMA.
 On the plague read "Would you like someome who can turn night into day?
 Would you like to be sure that desired are often stuck by lightning?
 Would you like to walk through a transparent door?
 Would you like poetic order from chaos?
 And fire, wouldn't you like to control dire, and gravity and air and the stars?
 Would you like someone who could make things seem what they really are?
 Then you will like René Magritte"

 ## Corner of heart-to-hearts